jarulsamy/.dotfiles/README.md

 ## Editor

-Main Development - VSCode.
+Visual Studio Code and Vim.

 I use VSCode with a series of plugins.
-Using this [settings sync plugin](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync), all my configuration are stored on this [gist](https://gist.github.com/jarulsamy/6c3ff1d6f599d703cf0fba2b050fedec).
+Using this [settings sync plugin](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync), all my configuration are stored on this [gist](https://gist.github.com/jarulsamy/a1a11a59eeadf0b429b1c357c4d51238).

-Headless - Vim

 My vim setup is optimized for Python, C/C++, and general unix configuration files.